nahumfarchi/nahumfarchi.github.io/generative/DIY-ringers.md

 Ok, wrapping a string around a set of pegs.
 Sounds easy.
 Well, implementing it turns out to present some challenges, which I'll walk you through in this tutorial.
 We might not be able to [afford a Ringer](https://opensea.io/assets/art-blocks?search%5BstringTraits%5D%5B0%5D%5Bname%5D=Ringers&search%5BstringTraits%5D%5B0%5D%5Bvalues%5D%5B0%5D=All%20Ringers), but reverse engineering it is free (disclaimer: this is purely for educational purposes).

-I'll be using [Typescript](https://www.typescriptlang.org/)+Processing since I hate Javascript and since Processing is awesome.
-I'll also be using [canvas-sketch](https://github.com/mattdesl/canvas-sketch), which takes care of a lot of the background tasks (saving files, setting up the canvas element, etc).
+I'll be using [Typescript](https://www.typescriptlang.org/)+[Processing](https://processing.org/) since I hate Javascript and since Processing is awesome.
+I'll also be using [canvas-sketch](https://github.com/mattdesl/canvas-sketch), which takes care of a lot of the background tasks (saving images, setting up the canvas element, etc).
 There's a short explanation [here](https://gist.github.com/mattdesl/1e9ab019534838e8c870ae06371be469) on how to set it up with Typescript.

-We'll start by creating a grid of circles, evenly spaced.
+We'll start by creating a grid of evenly spaced circles.
 First, we need to define a simple `Circle` class.
-We'll also need a `Point` class as well for the circle's position.
+We'll also need a `Point` class for the position of the circle.

 ```ts
 class Point {